YannGuidon/ttihp-HDSISO8_5L/docs/info.md

 Startup sequence:
 * EXT_RST asserted (0)
 * Choose CLK_SEL's value
-* Run that clock, then
+* Run that clock
 * Release EXT_RST (to 1, and RESET is internally clock-resynchronised so give it a couple of cycles to come into effect)
 * Input a '1' or a '0' on D_IN, and observe the value appearing on D_OUT after about 512 clock cycles.

 Extra insight and observability:
 * When SHOW_LFSR=0, the IO port shows the 8 internal staggered pulses, turning from 0 to 1 and back to 0 in a linear sequence.
 It's just like a 4017 but 8 bits, since it's a Johnson counter too.
 * 4 output pins provide the internal state of that 4-bit Johnson counter, or ring counter, thus you should observe a pretty pattern where only one pin changes at each clock cycle.
+![](Johnson8.png)

 * You can measure the routing latency of the pins/pads/internal wires because CLK_OUT is inverted so just tie it to EXT_CLK with pin CLK_SEL=1.
 Probe with an oscillocsope and voilà, you have a free-running oscillator and you can directly measure the low and high times, each corresponding to one trip on the in or out wire.

-![](Johnson8.png)

 ## Bonus: LFSR